jtriley-eth/inline-yul-style-guide/README.md

 success := and(success, or(returnedTrue, returnedNothing))
 ```

 Known optimizer rules also allow for more aesthetic code.
-This is especially applicable when using basic arithmetic, the compiler checks for mathematical optimizations at compile time, giving zero code aesthetics.
+This is especially applicable when using basic arithmetic, the compiler checks for mathematical optimizations at compile time, giving zero cost aesthetics.

 ```solidity
 let fmp := mload(0x40)